 At The Star all our team members complete a mandatory training program which includes a regular refresher course.
 Gaming team members complete a detailed safer gambling training program, which includes identifying the signs of at-risk gambling.
 Gaming supervisors, managers, and other senior staff complete comprehensive training on The Star’s Safer Gambling Program and how to identify and respond to the signs of problem gambling.

 The Star participates in awareness raising activities across the jurisdictions in which we operate.
 We actively participate in awareness raising weeks and promotional campaigns, sponsored by Government.
 Safer Gambling Awareness Weeks, give us the opportunity to participate with help services and other stakeholders to address gambling concerns in the community.
 During these campaigns The Star uses internal and guest facing communications channels to deliver harm reduction messages.

 In the two jurisdictions where we operate, The Star, works with local communities through funding of Responsible Gambling Trusts, which fund state-wide free gambling treatment, gambling research programs and substantial community grants programs.
 The Star has contributed more than $100 million to Queensland’s Gambling Community Benefit Fund since 1987 and contributed $14.6 million to the NSW Responsible Gambling fund in FY2020.

 PLMs engage regularly with gambling help services including attending network meetings and supporting direct engagement with individual services.
 The Star has MOUs in place with help services providers to support remote exclusion and training of The Star team members.

-For over a decade The Star has used a regulatory technology product called Law of the Jungle to assist us in making sure our marketing campaigns and collateral comply with our legal obligations and Responsible Gambling Program standards, including adoption of voluntary industry codes and guidelines in respect of responsible gambling.
+For over a decade The Star has used a regulatory technology product called Law of the Jungle to assist us in making sure our marketing campaigns and collateral comply with our legal obligations and Safer Gambling Program standards, including adoption of voluntary industry codes and guidelines in respect of safer gambling.